-It’s indeed people low on feeling of personal accomplishment that seek compensation through their teams.
+It’s indeed people low on the feeling of personal accomplishment that seek compensation through their teams.

 Cialdini says it’s similar for name-droppers and groupies.
 It’s the same drive of seeking accomplishment outside of ourselves.

-It is widely acknowledged that the reason people kept going is because the authority figure kept insisting.
+It is widely acknowledged that the reason people kept going is that the authority figure kept insisting.

 Why Authority Works

 Prestigious titles lead people to assess the title holder as taller.
-In an experiment the title “professor” instead of “student” lead to a increased height perfection of 2.5 inches (10+ cm).
+In an experiment the title “professor” instead of “student” lead to an increased height perfection of 2.5 inches (10+ cm).